Titantek/ada-outlier-datastory/content.md

 {: .box-warning}
    **📊 Wikispeedia database 📊** \
-   We will use the data that were collected by the [EPFL Data Science Lab (dlab)](https://dlab.epfl.ch/) recording all of the games that were  played since Wikispeedia has been created.
-After downloading the data,
+   We will use the data that was collected by the [EPFL Data Science Lab (dlab)](https://dlab.epfl.ch/) recording all of the games that have been played during a specific time frame.

 <div class="chat">
    <div class="Doc">